 The Expert Panel comprises individuals with expertise in areas of law relevant to vulnerable young migrants including legal practitioners and policy experts.

-The Expert Panel makes recommendations to the funders about individual grant applications and advises on the strategic direction of the SLF.
+The Expert Panel makes recommendations to ILPA about individual grant applications and advises on the strategic direction of the SLF.

 A minimum of three Panel members, including the Chair, attend the Panel meetings on the basis of their knowledge and expertise in the areas of law covered within the spread of applications received in any funding round.
-The final decision on which applications to award grants is made by funders.
+The final decision on which applications to award grants is made by ILPA.

 A list of the next Expert Panel meetings is available here.

 Expert Panel members

 Manjit S Gill QC, Barrister, No5 Chambers -- Chair